 Beginning your journey with calisthenics

 Now, it’s easy to say that you’re going to commit to calisthenics training, but it might be hard to actually begin.
-If you are already a part of the Calisthenics Academy program or still thinking about joining, rest assured that it is the perfect tool for you to start and enhance your calisthenics journey.
+If you are already a part of The Movement Athlete Academy program or still thinking about joining, rest assured that it is the perfect tool for you to start and enhance your calisthenics journey.

 Also, you can follow your own training schedule.
 Just make sure that you stay consistent with your routine to maximize muscle growth for calisthenics.